Featured image of post Run!

 Having said that, let’s get to the heart of incident management: troubleshooting.

-Oracle definition: Troubleshooting is a logical and systematic process of problem solving.
-Troubleshooting is a search for the source of a problem in order to identify its symptoms and eliminate potential causes, until it is resolved.
+Oracle definition: Troubleshooting is a logical and systematic process of problem-solving.
+Troubleshooting consists of searching for the source of a problem in order to identify its symptoms and eliminate potential causes until it is resolved.

-Troubleshooting is like carrying out an investigation: the aim is to understand what has happened with the information available to us, in order to restore service.
+Troubleshooting is like conducting an investigation: the aim is to understand what has happened with the information available to us, in order to restore service.

-There are quite a few methods of troubleshooting, but I’d like to focus on the one I use most: Bottom-Up Troubleshooting.
+There are quite a few troubleshooting methods, but I’d like to focus on the ones I mainly use, starting with the Drill-Down.

-The “Bottom-Up Troubleshooting” method starts by examining the physical components of a system (the lower layer), and works your way up the layers of the OSI model until you identify the cause of the problem.
-This approach is effective when it is suspected that the problem lies in the lower layers of the network.
+The rigor of this troubleshooting method can bring to mind the “Bottom-Up” method, which involves starting by examining the physical components of a system (lower layer) and gradually moving up the layers of the OSI model until the cause of the problem is identified.
+This approach is effective when you suspect the problem lies in the lower network layers.

-Applying this method to a purely software domain, we start by checking the execution environment: making sure that the application is running properly, that processes are active and that deployment is correct.
-Next, we check system dependencies, such as the database and associated services, as well as the version of languages used.
+By applying this method in a purely software domain, we start by checking the runtime environment: ensuring the application is running, processes are active, and deployment is correct.
+Next, we check system dependencies, like the database and associated services, as well as the versions of the languages used.

-We then test connectivity: does the web server correctly redirect requests?
-Does the application access the necessary resources?
+We then test connectivity: does the web server route requests properly?
+Does the application access necessary resources?

-Then we analyze configurations and logs to identify any errors.
+Then, we analyze configurations and logs to identify potential errors.

-If all seems in order, we examine the source code for recent bugs or problematic modifications.
+If everything seems in order, we examine the source code to spot recent bugs or problematic modifications.

-Finally, we test the user interface by inspecting the browser console and network requests to see whether the problem is coming from the frontend or the backend.
+Finally, we test the user interface by inspecting the browser console and network requests to see if the problem comes from the frontend or backend.

-I don’t claim to be exhaustive here, but it gives an idea of the approach to take when conducting an investigation.
+I don’t claim to be exhaustive here, but it gives an idea of the approach to take when conducting the investigation.

 ?